VincentTam/vincenttam.github.io/source/_posts/2014-06-08-remove-octopresss-default-image-border.markdown

 the panel on the right that shows the CSS rules, as shown in the below figure.

-{% img fancybox /images/posts/RemoveImgBorder/Border.png 'Firefox's DOM and Style Inspector' 'fig1' %}
+{% img fancybox /images/posts/RemoveImgBorder/Border.png 'Firefox DOM and Style Inspector' 'fig1' %}

 Uncheck the three checkboxes as shown in the below figure.